silvioukoth/alx-system_engineering-devops/0x00-shell_basics/README.md

- Create a script that creates a directory named silvio in the /tmp/ directory
+Write a script that changes the working directory to the previous one